openspending/audit-for-migration-2020/README.md

 | Number of tables with at least 100 rows                                 | 3,361       |
 | Number of tables with number of rows between 10 and 99 (both inclusive) | 1,796       |
 | Number of empty tables reported                                         | 298         |

+## Database samples

+You can find relevant samples for tables with high read/write access under the [samples/](samples) directory with an accompanying `datapackage.json` for each sample, which is a useful descriptor file containing metadata about a data package, a format extensively used as part of the Frictionless Data tooling as a convenient way to represent tabular data.
+Get to know more about this practical open-source toolkit at [frictionlessdata.io](https://frictionlessdata.io).